grip-on-software/data-gathering/README.md

   for the data gathering scripts.
 Add `--user` if you do not have access to the system libraries, or do not want to store the libraries in that path but in your home directory.
+  - If you want to gather Topdesk or LDAP data: run `pip install -r requirements-jenkins.txt`, which also ensures that the normal dependencies are installed.
+  - For the webservice daemons: run `pip install -r requirements-daemon.txt`, which also ensures that the normal dependencies are installed.
 - Required: run `python setup.py install` to install the module and any missing dependencies for the data gathering module.
 Add `--user` if you do not have access to the system libraries, or do not want to store the libraries in that